Complete Seller Guide

 Working with the Right Agent

 Selling in Plymouth requires understanding Title 5 compliance, flood zone disclosure, local bylaws, pre-listing preparation, and how to generate buyer interest in the first two weeks.
-Brian Ellis brings a contractor's background to every listing — evaluating systems, estimating repair costs, and helping sellers avoid the inspection surprises that kill deals.
-With 5–10 off-market transactions per year on top of public listings, he offers sellers options beyond the MLS when speed or discretion matters.
+Brian Ellis brings a contractor's background to every listing β€” evaluating systems, estimating repair costs, and helping sellers avoid the inspection surprises that kill deals.